Measuring the Graph Concordance of Locally Dependent Observations: Introduction

-This paper is also related to the literature of econometric modeling of cross-sectional dependence, such as the literature of spatial econometrics (\cite{Anselin:88:SpatialEconometrics}) and factor models (\cite{Stock/Watson:02:JBES}, \cite{Bai/Ng:02:Eca}).
-The literature of clustered standard error explores robust inference that accommodates a clustered cross-sectional dependence pattern.
-(See \cite{Wooldridge:03:AER}, \cite{Hansen:07:JOE}, and \cite{Cameron/Gelbach/Miller:08:ReStat} among many others.) \cite{Andrews:05:Eca} studied inference based on cross-sectional outcomes in the presence of unobserved common shocks. \cite{Ng:06:JBES} provides a test of cross-sectional correlation in panel models. \cite{Kuersteiner/Pucha:13:JoE} established a general asymptotic theory for panel models that admit a general form of cross-sectional dependence. \cite{Pesaran:04:WP} developed a general test for cross-sectional dependence in linear panel models with a short time series dimension.
-See \cite{Hsiao/Pesaran/Pick:12:OBES} for an extension to limited dependent models. \cite{Robinson:08:JOE} proposed a correlation test that can be applied for testing cross-sectional dependence in a spatial model.

 Permutation tests have been among the earliest methods of nonparametric testing in statistics, and have been applied in wide areas of statistics, biometrics and econometrics.
 They have been mostly used for testing equality of the means or the distributions from different subpopulations, and testing independence between two random variables. \cite{Daniels:44:Biometrika} focused on the permutation-based test on sample correlation measures between two sets of observations conditional on the samples. \cite{Friedman/Rafsky:79:AS} considered a two sample problem based on minimum spanning trees. \cite{Romano:89:AS} investigated bootstrap and permutation tests and considered, among several others, an example of testing independence. \cite{Delgado:96:JTSA} developed a permutation test of serial dependence.
-More recently, \cite{Luger:06:JOE} proposed permutation-based specification tests of nonlinear regression models.
 A textbook treatment of the method and references are found in \cite{Lehmann/Romano:05:TSH}.